Predictions of financial markets doom are everywhere you look. What does this mean for your KiwiSaver?

 Problem is, they’ve been talking about this for the past three years and in that time the New Zealand share market has risen almost 35%.
 This theme is reflected by many markets around the world, including the US.
 If you had listened to those naysayers back in 2016 and decided to move your funds from a growth fund to a conservative one, you would have missed out on those returns.

 It is notoriously difficult to predict markets, and very few people are successful at predicting the peaks or troughs.
 Research out of the US shows that the average US Retail investor underperforms the general market by 3-4% annually, with one of the biggest drivers being the attempt to time the market and predict returns.

 So, what should you do the next time you hear the markets are about to come crashing?
-Before you do anything first it’s important to understand what a market downturn means for your KiwiSaver.
+Before you do anything first it’s important to understand what a market downturn means for your KiwiSaver account.

-What does a downturn mean for my KiwiSaver?
+What does a downturn mean for my KiwiSaver fund?

 KiwiSaver was introduced in 2007, right before the Global Financial Crisis of 2008.
 However, when the financial crisis hit, most KiwiSaver balances were very low and people didn’t know enough about KiwiSaver.
 They didn’t really notice their funds going backwards and even if they did the balance was too low for it to really matter.
 In 2019, the average KiwiSaver balance is $20,000 and as a country, we have come to increasingly rely on our KiwiSaver for our retirement.
 So this time around, a market downturn will be a big deal for lots of people.

 In a market downturn, we would expect markets to drop 30-40%.
 This drop is likely to happen over a significant period.
 For a KiwiSaver with a growth-orientated portfolio, this means that the value of their KiwiSaver savings could fall by 20% or more.
 For those in more conservative options, the value of their KiwiSaver accounts will fall significantly less, or potentially not at all.